SampannaNampalli/Excalidraw-Clone/README.md

 # Excalidraw-Style Canvas (Next.js + Recoil)

 ## Problem → Action → Result (student lens)
-- **Problem**: You want to learn how tools like Excalidraw combine React, canvas rendering, and state management to build a fluid diagramming experience (freehand, shapes, text, pan/zoom, undo/redo) without getting lost in a huge codebase.
+- **Problem**: I wanted to learn how tools like Excalidraw combine React, canvas rendering, and state management to build a fluid diagramming experience (freehand, shapes, text, pan/zoom, undo/redo) without getting lost in a huge codebase.
-- **Action**: Build and study this focused clone built with the modern Next.js app router, Recoil for shared UI state, Tailwind for styling, and RoughJS/perfect-freehand for sketchy strokes.
-Trace how tools are wired to drawing logic in the canvas component and supporting hooks.
+- **Action**: Built this focused clone with the modern Next.js app router, Recoil for shared UI state, Tailwind for styling, and RoughJS/perfect-freehand for sketchy strokes.
+I studied how how tools are wired to drawing logic in the canvas component and supporting hooks.
-- **Result**: You get a working whiteboard: draw rectangles/circles/lines/arrows, freehand sketch, type text, pick colors, adjust stroke width/style, pan/zoom, select/move/resize, and undo/redo changes—gaining practical insight into how Excalidraw-like apps are architected.
+- **Result**: I was able to get the final product I wanted, a working whiteboard: draw rectangles/circles/lines/arrows, freehand sketch, type text, pick colors, adjust stroke width/style, pan/zoom, select/move/resize, and undo/redo changes, while also gaining practical insight into how Excalidraw-like apps are architected and built.

 ## Features
 - Freehand drawing with smooth strokes (perfect-freehand) and sketchy shapes (RoughJS).